KyiThantSin/react-stepflow/README.md

 MIT License is a permissive free software license that allows for reuse of code within proprietary software, provided all copies of the licensed software include a copy of the MIT License terms and the copyright notice.
 It's one of the most common open source licenses and is generally considered business-friendly.

-## 📊 Versioning Strategy

-React StepFlow follows [Semantic Versioning](https://semver.org/) (SemVer):

-- **Major version (x.0.0)**: Contains breaking changes that require updates to your code
-- **Minor version (0.x.0)**: Adds new features in a backward-compatible manner
-- **Patch version (0.0.x)**: Backward-compatible bug fixes and performance improvements

-Currently at version 0.1.0, we're in the initial development phase.
-When we reach version 1.0.0, the API will be considered stable, and future updates will strictly follow SemVer principles.

-### Release Schedule

-- **Patch releases**: As needed for bug fixes
-- **Minor releases**: Every 1-2 months for new features
-- **Major releases**: Announced with a 3-month deprecation period for breaking changes

 ## 🙏 Acknowledgments